-- Poor Posture: Although poor posture is not so much of a cause, it can exacerbate double chin problems.
-Think of this, if you are always slouching in a chair or looking down at your phone (which is what most people do), your neck is in a constant state of flexion, which can cause wrinkles and weaken the muscles of that area.
+- Poor posture: Although poor posture is not so much of a cause, it can exacerbate double chin problems by causing wrinkles and weakening of the muscles in that area.

-- Poor Diet: As mentioned, the main cause of a double chin is being overweight.
-Thus, it would make sense that poor eating habits, along with a sedentary lifestyle, cause excess fat gain.
+- Poor diet: Poor eating habits, along with a sedentary lifestyle, cause excess fat gain.
 Fat can accumulate pretty much anywhere in the body, and for some, it accumulates underneath the chin.

-While not much scientific evidence is available supporting the idea that certain exercises can reduce fat in a given area, certain exercises can be done to strengthen and shape the muscles of the neck and jaw area, which are usually weak from poor posture.
+While not much scientific evidence is available supporting the idea that exercising a specific body part can reduce fat in that area, certain exercises can strengthen and shape the muscles of the neck and jaw area, which are usually weak from poor posture.

 Doing these movements will give the appearance of a well-sculpted jawline.